marinemnrd/Covid_Dash_OpenSource/README.md

 # Web

 The project is Hosted by streamlit.
-You can also clic on this [link](https://share.streamlit.io/paulmontecot/covid_dash_opensource/main/main.py) to visualize the dashboard.
+You can also click on this [link](https://share.streamlit.io/paulmontecot/covid_dash_opensource/main/main.py) to visualize the dashboard.

 # Made with